-Usually there are no initial problems in the aftermath of the injury, with the symptoms of whiplash taking up to 24 hours to develop.
+Usually, there are no initial problems in the aftermath of the injury, with the symptoms of whiplash taking up to 24 hours to develop.
 Although initially slow to manifest, the pain and stiffness can continue for several weeks and sometimes longer.
-The condition can sometimes become chronic, lasting for months and causing anxiety and depression in sufferers.
+The condition can become chronic, last for months and cause anxiety and depression in sufferers.

-A physiotherapist can provide exercises to help to strengthen the neck and restore it to full mobility.
-These will usually be accompanied by massage and manipulation to aid healing and a series of exercises will be provided to be continued on a daily basis until full neck function is restored.
+A physiotherapist can provide daily exercises to help to strengthen the neck and restore it to full mobility.
+These will usually be accompanied by massage and manipulation to aid healing.

-Cervical spondylosis is the term given to wear and tear which can affect the tissues and bones in the neck as you get older.
+Cervical spondylosis is the term given to wear and tear that can affect the tissues and bones in the neck as you get older.

 The most common symptoms are neck pain, headaches and a stiff neck.
-The headaches associated with cervical spondylosis usually begin just over the spine at the base of the head before travelling towards the forehead.
-The neck pain and stiff neck will usually flare up and go away, leaving suffers pain free for a while.
+The headaches associated with cervical spondylosis usually begin just above the spine at the base of the head before travelling towards the forehead.
+The neck pain and stiff neck will usually flare up and go away, leaving suffers pain-free for a while.

-Occasionally, cervical spondylosis can lead to trapped nerves, causing symptoms in the hands, arms and legs.
-These include pins and needles, loss of feeling, radiating pain and even co-ordination problems and difficulty walking.
-There are many sufferers of cervical spondylosis, however, who experience no symptoms at all.
+Occasionally, cervical spondylosis can lead to trapped nerves, causing the following symptoms in the hands, arms and legs: pins and needles, loss of feeling, radiating pain and even co-ordination problems and difficulty walking.
+However, there are many sufferers of cervical spondylosis who experience no symptoms at all.

-It may be surprising to learn that around 90 per cent of all people will be suffering from some form of cervical spondylosis by the age of six, although many will not even be aware that they have the condition.
-It is common as the effects of aging cause bone and tissues to wear down.
-Spinal disks, for example, can shrink and dry out and ligaments can stiffen.
+It may be surprising to learn that around 90 per cent of all people will suffer from some form of cervical spondylosis by the age of six, although many will not be aware that they have the condition.
+It is a common effect of ageing that causes bone and tissues to wear down.
+For example, spinal disks can shrink and dry out and ligaments can stiffen.

 Cervical radiculopathy can cause a sharp pain to move down one arm.
 This is called brachialgia.
 Turning your head and stretching your neck can increase the pain and you may also suffer from pins and needles or numbness in your arm.

 Cervical myelopathy causes some of the most severe symptoms as it can interfere with signals from your brain.
 This means that you may suffer from co-ordination difficulties, a weakness or heavy feeling in your legs or arms, walking difficulties and sometimes incontinence.
-This condition should be treated as soon as possible as it can lead to the permanent damaging of the spinal cord and disability.
+This condition should be treated as soon as possible as it can lead to permanent damage to the spinal cord and disability.